About this event

 Dr Shaheen Khazali is internationally renowned as an expert in the field of endometriosis and complex laparoscopic and robotic surgery.
 Dr Khazali has devoted his career to caring for women with advanced endometriosis.
 After completing his basic surgical training in London and Cambridge, Dr Khazali embarked upon his specialty training at John Radcliff Hospital in Oxford.
 He then ventured to the south of England to continue his training, working at hospitals in Pool, Southampton and Winchester.

 Dr Khazali is also an Honorary Senior Lecturer and faculty member at the University of Surrey.
-Dr Khazali is the lead surgeon at Centre for Endometriosis and Minimally Invasive Gynaecology at the Lister Hospital.
+Dr Khazali is the Lead Surgeon at Centre for Endometriosis and Minimally Invasive Gynaecology at the Lister Hospital.

 Mrs Pauline-Clare Callaghan